 - 100 Gbps network technology (InfiniBand EDR)

-Both PCP pilot systems are installed at Jülich Supercomputing Centre and integrated into the data infrastructure: The GPFS cluster JUST is accessible from all nodes.
+Both PCP pilot systems were installed at Jülich Supercomputing Centre and integrated into the data infrastructure: The GPFS cluster JUST is accessible from all nodes.
 A 10 Gigabit-Ethernet connectivity for remote visualization is available.

 Tests and performance explorations were performed on the pilot systems JULIA and JURON installed at Jülich Supercomputing Centre (JUELICH-JSC).
 JULIA is a Cray CS-400 system with four DataWarp nodes integrated, each equipped with two Intel P3600 NVMe drives.
 These and the compute nodes were integrated in an Omnipath network.
 Ceph was deployed on the DataWarp nodes.
 The other system, JURON, is based on IBM Power S822LC HPC (“Minsky”) servers.
 Each server comprises a HGST Ultrastar SN100 card.
 On this system BeeGFS, DSS and different key value stores were deployed.